ckh0618/mongodb-index-comparer/README.md

 - Compares document counts, with optional filters for both source and target.
 - Provides detailed reasons for any mismatches in indexes.
 - Option to hide matching indexes and counts from the output for a cleaner report.
+- Option to force create missing or mismatched indexes on the target database.

 ## Usage